The BEST chocolate birthday cupcakes…with fudgy chocolate buttercream!

 It’s not very often that I do a super classic recipe like these cupcakes.
 But every once in a while I like to throw a classic into the mix, because sometimes, you really just cannot beat the classics.

 The best part?
-This cupcake recipe is SO easy.
+These Best Chocolate Birthday Cupcakes are SO easy.

 I’m talking ONE bowl for the cupcake batter, and ONE bowl for the buttercream.
 Honestly, these are so simple that the thought of running to the store for a box mix will not even cross your mind.
 And trust me, these cupcakes are million and one times better than anything out of a box.